-Belize does not have a legal and administrative framework in place to implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2016 fiscal year.
-It is recommended that Belize finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.1
+2. Liberia does not have a legal and administrative framework in place to implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2016 fiscal year.
+It is recommended that Liberia take steps to implement a domestic legal and administrative framework1 to impose and enforce CbC requirements as soon as possible, taking into account its particular domestic legislative process.